Multi-Volt/GG-PrintableMagnets/readme.md

 * Trial logging and export
 * 3D data visualization

-Alternatively, if you had just build the app you could launch the app with:
+Alternatively, if you had just built the app you could launch the app with:

 ```bash
 ./build/magnetic_imager/magnetic_logger_gui/magnetic_logger_gui